project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 This approximately $25 \, \rm eV$ might not seem like a lot, but because of the exponentially sensitive nature of the Gamow factor it has an outsized impact.

 This effect of the electrons is often called "electron screening" in the sense that the electrons reduce the repulsion between the nuclei.
-The details are complicated and without a first-principles description at low energies.
+The details are complicated and to date a comprehensive first-principles description at low energies does not exist.
 Phenomenological models have been created and we will use one later in the notebook when calculating fusion rates of deuterium in metal lattices.

 ### Centripetal potential